BHUVANAKASHI/SensaLisa/README.md

 Existing implementations of the LISA sensitivity model are often embedded within larger software packages or designed primarily for detector simulations.

-SensaLisa focuses on providing a **clean, lightweight, and user-friendly interface** for generating and visualizing LISA sensitivity curves without unnecessary complexity.
+SensaLisa focuses on providing a **clean, lightweight, and user-friendly interface** for generating and visualising LISA sensitivity curves without unnecessary complexity.

 Whether you are